 Standard hours reflect the workweek for which employees receive their regular straight-time salaries and the earnings correspond to these weekly hours.
-Transportation, communication, and other public utilities.
+May include workers other than those presented separately.
 Description for this occupation has been revised since the last survey in this area.
 See appendix A.